What to Do During Traffic Stops

 When You First See the Police Car

 Pull over quickly and safely, letting the police officer know you understand and are complying.
 Use your signals and pull as far to the right shoulder as you can.
-Your goal is to calm down a potentially high strung officer and make it clear that you understand he or she is in control.
+Your goal is to make it clear that you understand he or she is in control.
 By pulling over quickly, you can also be close to the scene where the officer claims you committed a violation.
 This allows you to review the scene to evaluate the truthfulness of the officer's allegation and look for potential defenses such as obstructed views.

 Right After You Are Stopped